York Mystery Plays: The York Realist

 They are all written in vigorous alliterative verse as are other plays in the cycle.
 The distinctive feature, apart from the high quality of the writing, is the attention to incidental detail in the story-telling and in the subtle portrayal of the negative characters: Pilate, Herod, Annas and Caiaphas.
 Playwright Peter Gill expressed the view that "If it hadn’t been for the York Realist, Shakespeare would have been a second rate writer like Goethe".

 Modern revivals

-After their suppression in Tudor times, the plays remained little known until Lucy Toulmin Smith obtained permission from the Earl of Ashburnham to study the manuscript of the plays in his possession and publish her transcription together with an introduction and short glossary in 1885.
+After their suppression in Tudor times, the plays remained little known until Lucy Toulmin Smith obtained permission from Lord Ashburnham to study the manuscript of the plays in his possession and publish her transcription together with an introduction and short glossary in 1885.